 21. Oats Nuts Porridge

-Oats porridge is made with oats, water or milk.
-Both instant cooking oats or rolled oats can be used in this recipe.
+Oats porridge is a simple breakfast for diabetic patients.
+It is made with oats, water, or milk.
+Both instant cooking oats and rolled oats can be used in this recipe.
 This recipe takes about 5 to 6 minutes to cook.
-When the oats is cooked, you can add flax seeds, walnuts, pumpkin seeds, chia seeds and almonds to make it more nutritious.
+When the oats are cooked, you can add flax seeds, walnuts, pumpkin seeds, chia seeds, and almonds to make them more nutritious.

 22. Fruits Oats Smoothie